-You can make your computer talk in a number of ways, which can be a valuable facility for people who have difficulties with reading, for someone who can't see very well or at all, and for those who need to give their eyes a rest.
+You can make your computer talk in a number of ways, which can be a valuable option for people who have difficulties with reading, for someone who can't see very well or at all, and for those who need to give their eyes a rest.
 These guides explain how to use the built-in speech function in your operating system (Windows or Mac).
 There are also third-party screen-readers and text-to-speech software applications available.

 This guide is different depending on your operating system (Windows or Mac).